 Robin B. Kar

-Professor of Law and Philosophy
+Professor of Law and Professor of Philosophy

 Professor Kar is an internationally recognized scholar of contract law, philosophy of law, moral and legal philosophy, and the evolution of legal systems and complex social structure (including modern markets).
 He draws on methods that include not only traditional legal studies but also philosophy, psychology, evolutionary theory, game theory, economics, neuroscience, anthropology, archaeology, linguistics, and comparative cultural and legal studies.
 These methods inform his research into what law is and how it functions in people’s lives.